docknetwork/api-docs/source/index.html.md

 `POST /credentials/`

-Creates and issues a verifiable credential with supplied data.
-Issuing counts as a paid transaction.
+To issue a verifiable credential, the issuer needs to have a public key that is accessible by the holder and verifier to verify the signature (in proof) in the credential.
+This is an operation to create and issues a verifiable credential with supplied data.
+Remember, issuing counts as a paid transaction.

 > Body parameter